RexKho/Pesky-Rex/README.md

 # Pesky-Rex
 In this game you will play as Rex, the neighborhood pesky dog.
 You find enjoyment in excrementing in as much lawns as possible without getting caught.
 Use your W A S D key to move Rex around the map.
 Press the space bar to start pooping once you find a good spot.
 Press b to bark.
-Run away from the neighbors who are out looking for you.
+Run away from the drones who are out looking for you.

 # Functionality & MVPS
 With this Pesky Rex simulator, users will be able to: